TallNerdx/TallNerdx.github.io/docs/index.md

 - MkDocs Material
 - MkDocs
 - ReadMe
+- GitBook

 Also, I have extensive experience working for clients with bylines in top companies like [Aviator](https://aviator.co/), [Vultr](https://www.vultr.com/docs/how-to-install-anaconda-on-a-windows-server-using-vultr/), and others.
-You can review my [resume](https://docs.google.com/document/d/1qqmz9wfL6_iZfzzJZxqD9IX9oYWJNdk1SAUG947lcJI/edit) and [portfolio](Portfolio/start%20here.md) to learn more about my experience.
+You can review my [resume](https://docs.google.com/document/d/1XLBJUeo1aHR0WqqiqCeR2dmcZRXQgGik3Irp4d6vBws/edit?usp=drivesdk) and [portfolio](Portfolio/start%20here.md) to learn more about my experience.

 ## **Like What I Do and Would Love to Reach Out?**